scalajos/FaultOrScala2/README.md

 - make a strong distinction between 2 types of application errors : system faults and domain errors
 - overcoming the current lack of union type in scala 2 and still have error types which are as **expressive** and developer friendly as possible

-In order to have expressive error types, I will use type bound and let the compiler infers error composition type with a LUB type bound (which hopefully should be developer friendly).
+In order to have expressive error types, I will use type bound and let the compiler infers error composition type with a LUB type (which hopefully should be developer friendly).

 Definition : 'LUB' is the acronym for Least Upper Bounds

 # Sell me the stuff

 ## Warning and caveats
-IntelliJ internal type inference engine does not always infer the proper type bound.
+IntelliJ internal scala type inference engine does not always infer the proper type bound.
-Using Metals (with VSCode in my case) will give the proper type and so far it works as expected (but is a bit too verbose as it uses fully package qualified types).
+Using Metals (with VSCode in my case) gives the proper type hint and so far it works as expected (but is a bit too verbose as it uses fully package qualified types).

 Unfortunately, exhaustivity checking is lost because an upper type bound doesn't give a finite set of types (but Union type in Scala 3 should !).